coihsan/withastro-astro-f4ezip/src/content/blog/google/google ads/similar-rip.md

 ---
-title: 'RIP Similar Audiences: Why Google Pulled the Plug and What You Can Do Now'
+title: 'RIP Similar Audiences!
+Why Google Pulled the Plug and What You Can Do Now'
 description: 'Google has pulled the plug on this once-powerful tool.
 But why did they do it, and what does it mean for your ad campaigns?'
 pubDate: 'Jul 08 2022'
 heroImage: